Munklar/Partridge-Puzzle/README.md

 The Solutions.txt file contains all 18,656 solutions, including rotations and reflections.
 Since there are 7 rotations and reflections for every solution, the total number of unique solutions is 2332, which agrees with Bill Cutler's and Patrick Hamlyn's result.

-Next steps:

-1. Eliminate duplicates.
-By duplicates I mean the three rotations and four reflections that each configuration has.